California’s GOP Senate leader was under quarantine. She spoke with no mask at a huge prayer event anyway.

 In Sacramento, city health officials said they would have done the same at Sunday’s event had they been alerted to the size of the crowd.
 Peter Beilenson, Sacramento County’s health director, said that the event violated county and state pandemic guidelines.
 Public health experts noted to the Los Angeles Times that although the gathering was outdoors, the singing and shouting by many in the crowd raised the risk of coronavirus transmission.

-When Grove applied for permits, the Republican senator promised that organizers would “make announcements and have people designated to assist in making sure people are” social distancing, according to documents the Times reviewed.
+When Grove applied for permits, the Republican senator promised that organizers would “make announcements and have people designated to assist in making sure people are” social distancing, according to documents the Los Angeles Times reviewed.

 That didn’t happen, Beilenson said.